llnl/RAJAPerf/docs/sphinx/user_guide/build.rst

 processor cores, or all available processor cores on a node, respectively).
 For example::

-  $ ./scripts/lc-builds/blueos_nvcc_clang.sh 10.2.89 70 10.0.1
+  $ ./scripts/lc-builds/toss4_amdclang.sh 6.4.1 gfx942
-  $ cd build_blueos_nvcc10.2.89-70-clang10.0.1
+  $ cd build_lc_toss4-amdclang-6.4.1-gfx942
   $ make -j

-will build the code for CPU-GPU execution using the clang 10.0.1 compiler for the CPU and CUDA 10.2.89 for the GPU.
-The GPU executable code will target the CUDA compute architecture ``sm_70``.
+will build the code for CPU-GPU execution using the 6.4.1 version of the AMD clang compiler targeting the GPU compute architecture ``gfx942``.

 .. note:: The scripts in the ``scripts/lc-builds`` directory contain
           helpful examples of running CMake to generate a variety of